veraison/evcli/README-CCA.md

 Use the `cca check` subcommand to verify the cryptographic signature on the supplied CCA attestation token as well as checking whether all claim sets within CCA token are well-formed.
-Please note that only one key (the public part of platform IAK) needs to be supplied, as the public part of RAK, present in the token is used for signature verification.
+Please note that only one key (the public part of IAK) needs to be supplied, as the public part of RAK, present in the token is used for signature verification.

 To check the CCA attestation token in my.cbor using the public key in